mrsonne/hubit/README.md

           path: cars[IDX_CAR].parts[:@IDX_PART].count
 ```

 The strings in square braces are called _index specifiers_.
-The index specifier `:@IDX_PART` refers to all items for the _index identifier_ `IDX_PARTS`'.
+The index specifier `:@IDX_PART` refers to all items for the _index identifier_ `IDX_PARTS`.
 In this case the specifier contains a slice and an index identifier.
 The index identifier can be any string that does not include the characters `:` or `@`.
 The index specifier `IDX_CAR` is actually an index identifier (no `:@` prefix) and refers to a specific car.

 With the input data and bindings shown above, the content of `_input_consumed` in the `price` function for the car at index 1 will be